james-d-mitchell/libsemigroups_pybind11-1/docs/source/main-algorithms/todd-coxeter/class/common.rst

 Common methods
 ==============

-This page contains documentation of the methods of :any:`ToddCoxeter` that are implemented in all of the classes :any:`Congruence`, :any:`Kambites`, :any:`KnuthBendixRewriteTrie`, and :any:`ToddCoxeter`.
+This page contains documentation of the methods of :any:`ToddCoxeterWord` that are implemented in all of the classes :any:`Congruence`, :any:`Kambites`, :any:`KnuthBendixRewriteTrie`, and :any:`ToddCoxeterWord`.

-.. automethod:: ToddCoxeter.add_generating_pair
+.. automethod:: ToddCoxeterWord.add_generating_pair
-.. automethod:: ToddCoxeter.contains
+.. automethod:: ToddCoxeterWord.contains
-.. automethod:: ToddCoxeter.currently_contains
+.. automethod:: ToddCoxeterWord.currently_contains
-.. automethod:: ToddCoxeter.generating_pairs
+.. automethod:: ToddCoxeterWord.generating_pairs
-.. automethod:: ToddCoxeter.number_of_classes
+.. automethod:: ToddCoxeterWord.number_of_classes
-.. automethod:: ToddCoxeter.reduce
+.. automethod:: ToddCoxeterWord.reduce
-.. automethod:: ToddCoxeter.reduce_no_run
+.. automethod:: ToddCoxeterWord.reduce_no_run